Accident Investigation

 • Understand why human failures occur and how to identify preventative measures

 This two-day course contributes to Topic 1.1 Managing Human Performance: Human Factors in MAH Risk Assessment and Accident Investigation of the HSE’s Human Factors Operational Delivery Guide.
+We hold open access training at CATCH UK’s facility near Grimsby or we can offer bespoke training.

 Book now below.
 If you would prefer an invoice, contact us.